talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ### Scope
 An SR modification attack can be performed by on-path attackers.
 If filtering is deployed at the domain boundaries as described in {{filtering}}, the ability to implement SR modification attacks is limited to on-path internal attackers.

-### Impact {#mod-impact}
+### Effect {#mod-effect}
-SR modification attacks, including adding/removing an SRH, modifying the SID list and modifying the IPv6 DA, can have one or more of the following outcomes, which are described in {{sec-impact}}.
+SR modification attacks, including adding/removing an SRH, modifying the SID list and modifying the IPv6 DA, can have one or more of the following outcomes, which are described in {{sec-effect}}.

 - Unauthorized access
 - Avoiding a specific node or path